Skip to content

 Individual Assignment

 Years ago, before I’d even know how to write code, I came across the binary tree representation of the Morse Code.
-It looked a bit complicated, but once I knew how to traverse through tree nodes, the tree representation was more than logical.
+It looked a bit complicated, but once I knew how to traverse through tree nodes the representation was more than logical.
+The Code itself is comprised of dots and dashes, and by mixing these you get different results.

 The make a Morse Code decoder you need: